Simón Bolívar: Return to Venezuela and second journey to Europe: 1802–1805

 Bolívar and del Toro, aged 18 and 21 respectively, were married in Madrid on 26 May 1802.
-The couple boarded the San Ildefonso in A Coruña on 15 June and sailed for La Guaira, where they arrived on 12 July, and settled in Caracas.
-There, del Toro fell ill and died of yellow fever on 22 January 1803 and was buried in the Bolívar family crypt at Caracas Cathedral.
-Bolívar was devastated by del Toro's death, and later told Louis Peru de Lacroix, one of his generals and biographers, that he swore to never remarry.
-By July 1803, Bolívar decided to leave Venezuela for Europe.
+The couple boarded the San Ildefonso in La Coruña on 15 June and sailed for La Guaira, where they arrived on 12 July.
+They settled in Caracas, where del Toro fell ill and died of yellow fever on 22 January 1803.
+Bolívar was devastated by del Toro's death and later told Louis Peru de Lacroix, one of his generals and biographers, that he swore to never remarry.
+By July 1803, Bolívar had decided to leave Venezuela for Europe.
 He entrusted his estates to an agent and his brother and in October boarded a ship bound for Cádiz.